Esri/data-collection-ios/docs/README.md

 A `SlideNotificationView` view is a `UIView` subclass that animates in from the top of the map an ephemeral contextual message that does not interfere with the user's ability to interact with the map.

-**Shrinking View**

-A `ShrinkingView` is a `UIControl` subclass that shrinks its scale on touch down and returns to its original scale upon touch up or cancel.
-The app uses a `ShrinkingView` to show a pop-up identified after a tap interaction on the map.

 **Pin Drop View**

 A `PinDropView` is a custom `UIView` subclass that leverages Core Animation to animate the dropping of a pin in the center of the `AGSMapView`.
 This view guides the user in determining the geometry of a new `AGSArcGISFeature`.